HassanEm/pulp_flash/README.md

 - Pinned Message
 - Customizable statuses
 - Customizable display duration for each message

 ![screenshot](assets/screenshot.png)

-> More features coming. it's will be a pleasure to report any bug or features that you think help the package.
+> More features coming. it's will be a pleasure to report any bug or features that you think help the package💖.
 [Repository (GitHub)](https://github.com/HassanEm/pulp_flash)

 ## Usage